-Since there is a close mapping between the visual model and the generated code, we recommend that someone who understands the business logic of the original application built in the OutSystems Platform map the logic in code to the visual logic in the application and transfer this knowledge to those who will be maintaining the application in the future.
-There should also be developers on hand who understand underlying stack technologies and standard .NET or Java web application architecture and code written in the corresponding language.
+Since there is a close mapping between the visual model and the generated code, we recommend that someone who understands the business logic of the original application built in OutSystems maps the logic in code to the visual logic in the application, and transfers this knowledge to those who will be running and operating the application in the future.
+There should also be developers on hand who understand underlying stack technologies and standard .NET / ReactJS application architectures and code written in the corresponding languages.

 If an organization decides to detach its source code, it must also take the following into account:

 Access to all the application development, management and operation capabilities of OutSystems platform will be lost.